-In the first two ESL lessons (BEP 59 & BEP 60) in this three-part series on persuasion, we saw how getting your audience’s attention e demonstrating a clear need were essential to the persuasive process.
+In the first two ESL lessons (BEP 59 & BEP 60) in this three-part series on persuasion, we saw how getting your audience’s attention and demonstrating a clear need were essential to the persuasive process.
 We learned that in the indirect method of persuasion you should demonstrate the problem before you offer a solution.
 This mirrors the psychological process of decision-making: First we feel a need, and then we look for a way to satisfy that need.

 After you have established the need, you then describe the future benefits if your proposal is accepted.
 This is the visualization step: Talk about how accepting your proposal will have positive future outcomes or maybe how not accepting it will have negative outcomes.
 Finalmente, you need to make a concrete, specific call to action – what the audience can do right now to implement your proposal.